-1 These Certificates are issued and managed in accordance with the CA/Browser Forum EV Guidelines and EV Code Signing Guidelines.
+&lt;sup>1 These Certificates are issued and managed in accordance with the EV Guidelines and Baseline Requirements for Code Signing.
 The remaining Certificate types shall be issued and managed in accordance with the Baseline Requirements if so, indicated by the inclusion of CA/Browser Forum Policy OIDs as detailed in Section 1.2 below.

-2 These Certificates are issued and managed in accordance with the CA/Browser Forum Baseline Requirements for the Issuance and Management of Publicly-Trusted Code Signing Certificates.
+&lt;sup>2 These Certificates are issued and managed in accordance with the Baseline Requirements for Code Signing.